guglielmocola/TwitterMonitorLib_v2/README.md

 Output example:
 ```
-#INFO     OK: crawler "track1" activated to track the specified targets
+#INFO     Crawler "track1" activated to track the specified targets
 ```

 * Cell #4 -- Show a summary of ongoing operations